The Event Rental Company Owner's Guide to Tent Structures

-The tents you offer are the most essential part of your rental company brand.
-After all, the color, shape, and quality of your offerings will determine the kind of clients you attract (and what those clients have to say about you to their friends).
-Not every tent is right for every client, and providing the wrong tent can hurt your reputation — and your bottom line.
+The tents you offer are essential to your rental company brand.
+After all, your offerings' color, shape, and quality will determine the kind of clients you attract (and what those clients have to say about you to their friends).
+Not every tent suits every client, and providing the wrong tent can hurt your reputation and bottom line.

-That’s why it’s important to carefully source every aspect of a tent, from the frame to the fabric exterior.
-When shopping for an outdoor tent fabric, how do you get a product that’s best suited for your company’s needs?
+That’s why it’s essential to carefully source every tent aspect, from the frame to the fabric exterior.
+How do you get a product best suited to your company’s needs when shopping for an outdoor tent fabric?
 How do you know you’re getting it for the best price?

 To determine the best tent for your company’s specific needs, start by asking yourself these three big questions:

-Consider where the tent will be located and how this will affect the materials you select.
+Could you review where the tent will be located and how this will affect your selected materials?
 Here are three sample test cases to give you an idea of what to consider:

-Weather along the Gulf Coast is famously unpredictable, but one thing is all but certain: it's going be humid.
+Weather along the Gulf Coast is famously unpredictable, but one thing is certain: it will be humid.
 Frequent summertime rain and high humidity mean mildew-resistant material with Rain-Kleen treatment is the right choice for James.

 Margerie’s tents will face a lot of hot weather, gusty winds, and tons of sun exposure.
-When selecting a material, she should prioritize UV-resistance to prevent fading and premature cracks and tears.
+She should prioritize UV resistance when selecting a material to prevent fading and premature cracks and tears.

-During the long Northeast winter, Carlos keeps most of his tents in storage.
+Carlos keeps most of his tents in storage during the long Northeast winter.
 Low warehouse temperatures can cause certain fabrics to become brittle, leading to creases and cracks.
-Carlos needs to be sure to check temperature guidelines for the material he chooses.
+Carlos needs to check the temperature guidelines for the material he chooses.

 Even color is a decision that weighs heavily on your end user’s tastes.
-If your company services a lot of upscale events, traditional white tent fabric is a safe and smart choice.
-When you tend to work with startups or festivals, more colorful selections will be popular (in this instance, Showtime fabrics, which are available in 17 high-gloss colors, can’t be topped).
+Traditional white tent fabric is a safe and intelligent choice if your company services many upscale events.
+When you tend to work with startups or festivals, more colorful selections will be popular (in this instance, Showtime fabrics, available in 17 high-gloss colors, can’t be topped).
 Before choosing a fabric, consider the tastes of your target client.

-Side walls help create a more intimate and private experience that’s shielded from wind, rain, and intrusive sunlight.
-They also block out most natural light and foot traffic, and stifle airflow within the tent.
+Side walls help create a more intimate and private experience shielded from wind, rain, and intrusive sunlight.
+They also block out most natural light and foot traffic and stifle airflow within the tent.

-The decision to include side walls or not (or, a third choice, to use transparent acrylic window panels) is highly situational, and will weigh heavily on both the local climate and your client’s preferences.
+The decision to include side walls or not (or, a third choice, to use transparent acrylic window panels) is highly situational and will weigh heavily on the local climate and your client’s preferences.

 Nowadays, rental tents are available with dozens of fabric compositions, weaves, and finishes to choose from — not to mention numerous manufacturers vying for your attention.
 How do you find the right fabric for your company’s needs?
 Consider these factors in your decision making: